 And giving a nod, up the chimney he rose;

-The concluding sections of the poem are devoted to further description of the man and an elucidation of his task in the house.
+The concluding sections of ‘A Visit from St. Nicholas’ are devoted to further description of the man and an elucidation of his task in the house.
 Line forty speaks, again, to the man’s stomach.
 He is “plump” and “jolly” and “chubby.”
 But also beyond the known world, making him an “elf.”
 Although the scene is outlandish and in another context might be scary (just like the text itself), the speaker states that he “laughed” at the chubby man.
-He didn’t meant to but couldn’t help it.
+He didn’t mean to but couldn’t help it.

 He sprang to his sleigh, to his team gave a whistle,